 - if a jurisdiction has more than one trading venue trading the same or related instruments, requirements for communication between trading venues and/or a common set of rules or requirements are relevant.
-If trading in a financial instrument is halted on one trading venue, several jurisdictions will halt all trading in that financial instrument,55 while others allow trading to continue on other trading venues or OTC;56 - if regulatory authorities establish detailed requirements regarding volatility control mechanisms (i.e. describe the procedure for determining the threshold values that warrant suspension of trading or determine the duration of the trading suspension) the issue of consistency of application across venues should be considered;57 - in jurisdictions with more general requirements for volatility control mechanisms, trading venues are usually required to cooperate when establishing a volatility control mechanism, or to enter into information sharing agreements/MOUs/other understandings or agreements with relevant foreign or domestic trading venues that trade the same or related instruments (including related derivatives), for purposes of coordinating their respective volatility control mechanisms.
+If trading in a financial instrument is halted on one trading venue, several jurisdictions will halt all trading in that financial instrument, while others allow trading to continue on other trading venues or OTC; - if regulatory authorities establish detailed requirements regarding volatility control mechanisms (i.e. describe the procedure for determining the threshold values that warrant suspension of trading or determine the duration of the trading suspension) the issue of consistency of application across venues should be considered; and - in jurisdictions with more general requirements for volatility control mechanisms, trading venues are usually required to cooperate when establishing a volatility control mechanism, or to enter into information sharing agreements/MOUs/other understandings or agreements with relevant foreign or domestic trading venues that trade the same or related instruments, (including related derivatives) for purposes of coordinating their respective volatility control mechanisms.

 Even where there are no regulatory requirements for communication, some trading venues have established communication with other foreign venues trading in the same or related instruments.
-This communication could be established through a formal bilateral agreement58 or more informally; for example, the trading venue may draw up a list of relevant contacts at
+This communication could be established through a formal bilateral agreement